You feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year. You may have winter blues.

 Causes of Winter Blues

-There is no medical consensus on the causes of winter blues.
+There is no medical consensus on what causes winter blues.

 There are several theories and most of them revolve around one key factor, lack of daylight.